 Monachil Gorge Walk

 Granada to Monachil is only a 20 minute drive, or you can take the take the 183 bus from Plaza Nuevo (the city’s historic square).
 Once there, head for the signs that say Los Cahorros.
+You can read my full Monachil Gorge Walk post here.
 This Granada hiking trail is famous for its stunning mountain views, manageable walks and (most importantly) its long hanging bridges.
 Suspended over the gorge, the largest of the bridges is over 60 meters high and leads off to tight paths that weave past little waterfalls and cliff-side nature trails.

 Granada Markets, Bib Rambla